pnp/powershell/documentation/Get-PnPPlannerTask.md

 ```

 ### -Group
-Specify the group idor name of group owning the plan.
+Specify the group id or name of group owning the plan.

 ```yaml
 Type: PlannerGroupPipeBind